Mozarabic chant: History

-The Visigothic rite (later Mozarabic rite) shares similarities with the Ambrosian rite and Gallican rite, and differs from the Roman rite.
-As the Christian reconquest of Hispania went on, the Roman rite supplanted the Mozarabic.
+The Mozarabic rite shares similarities with the Ambrosian rite and Gallican rite, and differs from the Roman rite.
+As the Christian reconquest of Hispania went on, the Roman rite supplanted the Mozarabic one.
 With the papal appointment of a French abbot as the new archbishop of Toledo, which had been recaptured in 1085, Roman influence could be enforced throughout the Hispanic Church.
 Following its official suppression by Pope Gregory VII, the Mozarabic rite and its chant disappeared in all but six parishes in Toledo.

-The Visigothic/Mozarabic rite was revived by Cardinal Jiménez de Cisneros, who published in 1500 and 1502 a Mozarabic Missal and Breviary, incorporating elements of the Roman rite, and dedicated a chapel to preserving the Visigothic/Mozarabic rite.
-However, the chant used for this restored Visigothic/Mozarabic rite shows significant influence from Gregorian chant, and does not appear to resemble the Visigothic/Mozarabic chant sung prior to the reconquest.
+The Mozarabic rite was revived by Cardinal Jiménez de Cisneros, who published in 1500 and 1502 a Mozarabic Missal and Breviary, incorporating elements of the Roman rite, and dedicated a chapel to preserving this rite.
+However, the chant used for this restored rite shows significant influence from Gregorian chant, and does not appear to resemble the chant sung prior to the reconquest.